OfficeDev/office-scripts-docs/docs/develop/scripting-fundamentals.md

 await context.sync(); // Synchronize with the workbook to get the properties.
 ```

+You can be learn about working with collections in Office Scripts in the [Array section of the Using built-in JavaScript libraries in Office Scripts](javascript-libraries.md#array) article.

 ## See also

 - [Office Scripts API reference](/javascript/api/office-scripts/overview)